 Michael Macharia (35), a qualified chartered accountant and true entrepreneur founded Seven Seas Technology Group (SST) at the age of 25 and has steered the Group as founder and CEO to what it is today through innovation, vision, commitment and passion.
 The result is a true Kenyan success story in technology entrepreneurship with SST Group receiving several accolades from major forums and vendors in its pursuit of excellence, performance and growth.
 Under Mr. Macharia’s leadership, the company has expanded into Uganda, Rwanda and Ethiopia.
 The company’s customer portfolio includes industry leaders in telecoms, banking and government institutions.
 SST currently boasts a workforce of over 100 permanent, highly skilled, multi-cultural employees.
 His vision and passion attracted prominent venture capital partners and he plans to take Seven Seas Technologies public in 2013 with a with top-line revenue projection of US$75m and an EBIDTA of US$13m.
 Husband and father to wife Connie and son Leo, Mr. Macharia is also an avid social golfer and architecture enthusiast.
 He is a member of Kenya’s chapter of Young Presidents Organization and has attended numerous management development courses all over the world for entrepreneurship, human resource development and operations excellence and is an alumni of Strathmore University/IESE Business School – Barcelona, Spain for advanced management in 2009.

-Michael J. Miller is a Research Fellow and Director of Media at the Acton Institute.
+Michael M. Miller is a Research Fellow and Director of Poverty, Inc. at the Acton Institute.

 Miguel Morgado is a professor at the Istitute for Political Studies at the Catholic University of Portugal in Lisbon.